Franjo Kuharić: Life

 In 1991 the conflict over independence broke out and Kuharić pleaded for peace and forgiveness on both sides while asking both sides to negotiate for the good of the nation.
 He reiterated the same thing during the Bosnian War later that decade.
 The cardinal also criticized the corruption of the government of President Franjo Tuđman though the cardinal's opponents charged that the latter was too close to some of the president's allies.

 The cardinal hosted John Paul II in the archdiocese upon the latter's 1994 visit and also hosted the pope once more in 1998 for the beatification of Cardinal Stepinac.
 He made a range of international trips to visit overseas Croatian Catholics.
 His first such visit was to both the United States of America and Canada from 14 October to 22 November 1970.
 He made one visit to South America as well as two to South Africa and three to Australia.
 He made eight visits in total to both the United States in Canada (the 1970 trip being the first).

 Kuharić had been ill for some time before he died at 4:20am on 11 March 2002 in Zagreb in the archdiocesan palace due to cardiac arrest (according to the apostolic nuncio Giulio Einaudi); his funeral was celebrated on 14 March and remains were interred in the metropolitan cathedral and rests close to the tombs of his two immediate predecessors.
 John Paul II – in a telegram of condolence – said that "he gave consistent witness of Christ" through his actions and set about "infusing confidence and courage in the faithful" during times of struggle.
 President Stjepan Mesić – in a letter to the Zagreb archdiocese – said that "he preached peace" as a central message of his episcopal life.

 Recognition

-In 1998 he was honored with the Grand Order of Queen Jelena.
+In 2019 he was posthumously honored with the Grand Order of Franjo Tuđman.